Butterfly Logo

 • When you identify others who are involved in your support;

-• When submitting generalized assessments to EHealth.
+• When submitting generalized assessments to Ontario Health.

 CHIRS may disclose your PHI without your consent if we are required or authorized to do so by law.
 For example: